iUnstable0/HttpProxyService/README.md

 *Notes: You need to put your full cookie including the _|WARNING*

-Now follow the same steps but type in `password` in the `Key` box and type type in your password in the `Value` box (This password will be used to lock your app)
+Now follow the same steps but type in `password` in the `Key` box and type in your password in the `Value` box (This password will be used to lock your app)

 You can also use [this website](https://1password.com/password-generator/) (https://1password.com/password-generator/) to generate secure passwords.

 ![Screen Shot 2564-11-14 at 7 40 00 AM](https://user-images.githubusercontent.com/46888825/141663293-ba2ae7f4-fe1b-4ea4-9de4-419705d4a67e.png)

-*Notes: Your user and password must contain only underscores, letters (a-z), and numbers to prevent problems.*
+*Notes: Your password must contain only underscores, letters (a-z), and numbers to prevent problems.*

 Head over to `Deploy`